| | | |

 Whether you are making heart shaped potatoes, cubes or if you are using fingering potatoes, baby Dutch you can use this easy par-cooking method to make crispy potatoes fast.
 And what’s great it also works on a grill!

-HOW TO MAKE ROASTED POTATEOS AND CARROTS IN THE OVEN?
+HOW TO MAKE ROASTED POTATOES AND CARROTS IN THE OVEN?

 ROASTED POTATOES AND OTHER VEGETABLES?

-Yes, you can roast other vegetable with potatoes.
-My favorites are cauliflower, sliced onions, broccoli.
-Toss all vegetables with par-cooked potatoes and marinade, if using, and bake until fork tender and crispy.
+Yes, you can roast other vegetables with potatoes.
+My favorites are cauliflower, sliced onions, and broccoli.
+Toss all vegetables with parcooked potatoes and marinade, if using, and bake until fork-tender and crispy.

 WHAT GOES WELL WITH ROASTED POTATOES?